-Utilizing the SCT to explain student lunch choices and consumption patterns within the NSLP is suggests that learning is observational thus many of the choices students are making are due to what they observe (Mark et al., 2011).
-While behavior, cognition, and environment consistently interact with each other, the student’s observations in these three paradigms continue to influence the student’s choices and selections.
-Grounding this study in SCT can help better understand why students may be making the consumption and selection decisions that are made in the cafeteria.
+Utilizing the SCT to explain student lunch choices and consumption patterns within the NSLP suggests that learning is observational thus many of the choices students are making are due to what they observe (Mark et al., 2011).
+While behavior, cognition, and the environment consistently interact with each other, the student’s observations in these three paradigms continue to influence the student’s choices and selections.
+Grounding this study in the SCT can help better explain why students may be making the consumption and selection decisions that they make in the cafeteria.